desmondquinn/stat_mech_stuff/README.md

 # stat_mech_stuff
-# will be adding scripts related to statistical mechanics here
+# Will be adding scripts related to Statistical Mechanics here

 ## The Random Walk Jupyter notebook